 Complaints made to the Chair should be acknowledged within 5 school days with a substantive response within 15 school days.
 The Chair may seek conciliation and resolution between school and the parents/carers.
 If the parent/carer decides to continue with the formal complaint, then the Chair may need to hold interviews with the Headteacher and possibly other members of staff and notes should be kept of those meetings.
+The Chair of Governors may appoint an investigating officer to assist with any investigative work and the compilation of any report.
+The Chair may delegate such tasks to a staff member but not the decision on the action to be taken.

 The letter conveying the Chair's findings should include details of the next stage of the procedure.